A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy

 Next, a GE Optima 640 SPECT system with a high energy general purpose (HEGP) collimator was simulated using SIMIND.
-The scintillation detector in the system had an intrinsic spatial resolution of 3.9~mm and an energy resolution of 9.8\% at 140~keV.
-Photons were acquired at 120 angular positions spaced uniformly over 360$^{\circ}$.
+The scintillation detector in the system had an intrinsic spatial resolution of 3.9~mm and an energy resolution of 9.8\% at 140~keV, where the resolutions were quantified in terms of full width at half maximum (FWHM).
+Photons were acquired at 60 angular positions spaced uniformly over 360$^{\circ}$.
 The photopeak window was set as 85~keV~$\pm$~20\%~\cite{RN51}.
-The isotope emission, all relevant image-degrading processes in SPECT, and the stray-radiation-related noise were simulated.
-The generated projections had around 5,000 counts per slice to simulate a clinically realistic low-count situation for $\alpha$-RPTs.
-We used the procedure described in Sec.~\ref{sec:implementation} to quantify the uptake from the simulated projection data using the proposed, OSEM and GTM-based methods.
+The isotope emission and all relevant image-degrading processes in SPECT were simulated.
+The mean of the stray-radiation-related noise in each projection bin, $\psi$, was determined as described in Sec.~\ref{sec:implementation}.
+The value of stray-radiation-related counts in each projection bin was individually sampled from a Poisson distribution with a mean equal to $\psi$ and was added to the corresponding projection bin in the simulated projections.
+The generated projections had around 5,000 counts per axial slice to simulate a clinically realistic low-count $\alpha$-RPTs SPECT acquisition.
+We used the procedure described in Sec.~\ref{sec:implementation} to quantify the uptake from the simulated projection data using the proposed, OSEM, and GTM-based methods.
 Then, the methods were evaluated on the task of quantifying the regional uptake using the figures of merit defined in Sec.~\ref{sec:figure_of_merit}.